 Growing up, I rarely encountered any books aimed at children that explained evolution in comprehensive terms.
 It often got a mention in books on paleontology I read, but dedicated books on the subject seemed somewhat lacking, aside from a few token books on individual discoveries such as Lucy and the like.
-Now, I grew up a creationist, so perhaps I simply wasn’t looking, but as libraries tend to locate books on evolutionary topics next to paleontology books, I feel like I would’ve have at least been aware of whatever titles were out there.
+Now, I grew up a creationist, so perhaps I simply wasn’t looking, but as libraries tend to place books on evolutionary topics next to paleontology books, I feel like I would’ve have at least been aware of whatever titles were out there.

 All this has changed in the last decade or so, as a wave of visually interesting, kid-friendly books have become available that provide accessible overviews on evolutionary theory.
 I’ve already reviewed Grandmother Fish here before, but there are many other excellent books out there, in both strict nonfiction formats like Amazing Evolution, and in a more storybook style like One Day a Dot.
 The Annabelle & Aiden series has an entire range of storybooks exploring evolutionary biology and the origins on the universe (I hope to get around to some of their books eventually).